cambiotraining/awd-pathogen-bioinformatics/materials/01-introduction/01-awd_genomic_surveillance.md

 - If the answer is yes, then what kind of antibiotics resistant genes may contain and which antibiotics is predicted to be affected?

 ## Summary
-In this section we have learned about the pathogen genomic surveillance and the technique used in genomic surveillance which whole genomic sequence.
-In the next section you are going to learn basics of bioinformatics analysis including detail the state-of-art sequencing technique known as **Next Generation Sequencing (NGS)**.
+In this section we have learned about the pathogen genomic surveillance and key approach used in genomic surveillance, which is whole genomic sequence (WGS).
+In the next section you will be guided to learn basics of bioinformatics analysis including detail of state-of-art sequencing technique known as **Next Generation Sequencing (NGS)**.

 ::: {.callout-tip}
 #### Key Points
-- Pathogen genomic surveillance enable quick detection of the source of the outbreaks and provide insights on the transmission and antimicrobial resistance.
+- Pathogen genomic surveillance enables quick detection of the source of the outbreaks and provide insights on the transmission and antimicrobial resistance.
 - Whole genome sequence (WGS) is one of the useful techniques to perform genomic surveillance.
 -
 :::